Installation

 - Stores everything in the bbolt database (

 How long it takes: Depends on server size.
 A server with 100+ cPanel accounts and thousands of WordPress sites can take 5-10 minutes.
-During this time, the daemon cannot start (bbolt lock).
+The daemon must be running because the baseline is coordinated through the control socket.

 When to re-run: